Troubleshooting duplicate assets

 Scenarios 2 and 3: Duplicate unmanaged and managed computer records (normal) and running the Inventory to Asset Synchronization task (normal)

 A common business practice is to create unmanaged "staging" computer records before their physical computers are brought into the Symantec Management Platform.
-Later, their physical computers are integrated with a Symantec Management Agent and create managed computer records.
+Later, their physical computers are integrated with a Symantec Management Agent and this creates the managed computer records.
 These processes result in one unmanaged computer record and one managed computer record both referring to the same physical computer.
 The following example demonstrates how duplicate assets can be created by unmanaged and managed computer records.
 Note: Computer records created by Asset Management Solution, CMDB Solution, Barcode Solution or Data Connector are all considered to be unmanaged records with only CMDB Solution/Asset Management data classes initially.
 Computer records created by a Symantec Management Agent checking in for the first time are considered to be managed records with only Core data classes initially.

 • A Data Connector import rule is ran to import in ten HP Pavilion 500 computers from an Excel file.
 The import includes, for example, the computer's serial numbers.
 These records become unmanaged computer records and do not yet refer to any physical computers.
 Note: It is recommended to create staging records with either the serial number and/or the system number.
 Once the managed computer record checks in with this information, a merge task can easily then combine the records together.
 But without these merge keys, it can be difficult if not impossible to logically determine which staging records should match up and merge to a managed record, resulting in the user having to do so manually.